-The Compensation Committee determines compensation for our named executive officers and is comprised of four of our independent directors, Lauren B. Dillard (Chair), John H. Alschuler, Edwin T. Burton, III and John S. Levy.
+The Committee determines compensation for our named executive officers and is comprised of four of our independent directors, Lauren B. Dillard (Chair), Edwin T. Burton, III and John S. Levy.
+John H. Alschuler served as a member of the Committee during fiscal-year 2020 and until April 1, 2021.